vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 I wish Acode has a smart auto-complete for JavaScript.
 Until now, Acode still does not have it.

-I recommend [installing Acode from F-Droid](https://f-droid.org/en/packages/com.foxdebug.acode/).
+[Install Acode from F-Droid](https://f-droid.org/en/packages/com.foxdebug.acode/).
 That way, you get all the features.

-I recommend using Acode as your main code editor to get started.
+Use Acode as your main code editor to get started.

 ### My opinions about Spck Code Editor